liqd/adhocracy4/docs/phases.md

 -   each module only has phases from one app
 -   each phase has an initiator-configurable start and end date
     -   phases are active if start date <= now < end date
-    -   never two phases active in the same project
+    -   only one phase in a project is can be active at any point
     -   optional as long as project is in draft
--   if active is phases:
+-   if a phase is active:
-    -   provides a view for (all?) module content
+    -   it provides a view for (all?) module content
-    -   sets permissions for creation/modification of content
+    -   it sets permissions for creation/modification of content
--   all phases from an app have a developer defined order
+-   all phases from an app have a developer-defined order
     -   eg ideas app => "create ideas" before "rate ideas" before "rate and comment ideas"
 -   phases provide an initiator-configurable name and description